 Mature applicants to Christ's follow the same application process as all other applicants, though there may be some additional detail you need to provide in places..
 As a mature student, it will be important to think through a few details in advance:

-- Does your course have a pre-interview Admissions Assessment?
+- Does your course have a Written Assessment that requires registration?

 Where can you sit it?
 Are you aware of the deadline for registering?

-See Admissions Assessments, including information about where you can sit your assessment and registration details.
+See Written Assessments, including information about where you can sit your assessment and registration details.

 - Who will write your UCAS reference?

 Have you given them the information about this that they need and made sure that they are aware of the deadline?

 You might like to send them to this Guidance on References for further detail.

 - Do you know what's needed for your UCAS personal statement?